 There has been a rise in people voicing their concern over immigration laws that make Americans Republican Darrell Issa and Scott Peters have introduced a bill seeking amendments to the existing H-1Bvisa norms.
 The propositions are:

 While reading the above pointers, a thought that would cross your mind would be why so much fuss about the H-1B visa.
-There are other visa options, but the most attractive aspect of H-1B is that it allows the visa holder to apply for green card while working in the U.S. whereas other immigration visas require the applicant to maintain residency in the native place.
-Another point here is that there is a limit to the number of H-1B visas issued every year.
+There are other visa options, but the most attractive aspect of H-1B is that it allows the visa holder to apply for a green card while working in the U.S. whereas other immigration visas require the applicant to maintain residency in the native place.
+Another point is that there is a limit to the number of H-1B visas issued every year.
 And, at present, the limit is 85,000.
-With lakhs of aspirants from around the world, the reasons for rejection can be very minor issues.
+With lakhs of aspirants from around the world, the reasons for rejection can be minor issues.